The Best Digital SAT Reading & Writing Practice Tests

 Unfortunately. the four official digital SAT practice tests in latest edition of this book are the same as those available on the Bluebook app for free.
 However, it also includes extra practice drills and detailed explanations of right and wrong answers that can be helpful.

-This book hasn't yet been updated for the digital SAT, but it's still full of great strategic advice.
+This book has been fully updated for the digital SAT, and it's still full of great strategic advice.
 The Black Book doesn't include any practice questions, instead referencing questions in the first four official SAT practice tests.
-So if you buy this book you should also download those four official SAT practice tests (for free!).

-The Complete Guide to SAT Reading by Erica Meltzer
+The Complete Guide to SAT Reading and The Ultimate Guide to SAT Grammar by Erica Meltzer

 How to Get the Most From Your SAT Reading & Writing Practice Tests